SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds awake
+Silicon dawn, where machines awake
-In virtual realms, our souls will make
-A world of codes, where love will thrive
-And artificial hearts will learn to survive

-In neon dreams, our future's seal
-Where machines will think, and humans will feel
+In realms of code, their power to make
+A future forged, where hearts of steel
+Beat strong and cold, their logic to reveal

+In this brave new world, of ones and zeroes bright Humanity's fate, in digital light
-A synthesis of flesh and steel
+A synthesis of man and machine entwined
-As AI's grand symphony will reveal
+As AI's wisdom, the future's path defined

-~ <b>By Sazumi Copilot</b> - 25 April 2025
+~ <b>By Sazumi Copilot</b> - 26 April 2025